-This small municipality of 43 inhabitants is located 882 meters above sea level on the border between the province of Teruel and Castellón.
+The small municipality of La Cuba, with 43 inhabitants, is located 882 meters above sea level on the border of the province of Teruel and Castellón.

 When the town was reconquered by King Alfonso II, it passed into the hands of the Order of the Temple and became part of the Baylía de Cantavieja.
 It received a Town Charter in 1241 in favor of thirty settlers who were heads of families.
 It stipulated the channels of the relationship between the Order and the neighbors who would populate La Cuba.
 After the dissolution of the Temple, the town, along with the entire Baylía, became dependent on the Order of St. John of Jerusalem, to which it belonged for 500 years.
 In the 19th century it suffered the vicissitudes of the Carlist Wars in these lands and, in the 20th century, the Civil War.
 At the beginning of the twentieth century the term of La Cuba had 8 farmhouses located next to the cattle herds that, coming from the Kingdom of Valencia, penetrated into the Maestrazgo.